 Background on Sharing Data with GEMS/Water

-Countries and organizations are invited to provide water quality data from their own monitoring networks to the GEMS/Water Data Centre at the International Centre for Water Resources and Global Change.
-This is based on Resolution 1/9 of the United Nations Environment Assembly from 27 June 2014, where the mandate of GEMS/Water was reaffirmed.
+Countries and organizations are invited to voluntarily provide water quality data from their own monitoring networks to the GEMS/Water Data Centre, at the International Centre for Water Resources and Global Change, as stated by the United Nations Environment Assembly in resolution 1/9 at its first session on 27 June 2014, where the mandate of GEMS/Water was reaffirmed.

 Data Submission Manual